-What Is a Medicare Supplement or Medigap Plan?
+What Is a Medicare Supplement Insurance (Medigap) Plan?

 Once you are eligible for Medicare, it’s time to think about how you will pay for any costs that Medicare does not cover.

 Medicare does not cover every cost you may encounter.
 Medicare covers about 80% of health care costs that are covered by Original Medicare.
 For the approximately 20% of costs that are not covered, you may need to purchase additional coverage.
 This does not apply to you if you select Medicare Advantage (Part C).
 Part C of Medicare wraps up all of the services Medicare would pay for into one package.
-You do not need a supplement if you are enrolled in Part C. This coverage is called a “Medicare Supplement” or “Medigap” plan, and it is sold by a variety of private insurance companies.
-It is exactly what it sounds like – it’s a plan that supplements or fills the gaps in benefits that Medicare does not cover.
+You do not need a supplement if you are enrolled in Part C. This coverage is called a "Medicare Supplement Insurance or (Medigap)" plan, and it is sold by a variety of private Medicare-approved insurance companies.
+It is exactly what it sounds like – it’s a plan that supplements or helps fill the gaps in Original Medicare benefits that Medicare does not cover.
 A Medigap plan does not cover prescription drugs, nor is it a Medicare Advantage or Part C plan1.

-A Medigap plan is voluntary.
+A Medigap policy is voluntary.
 You can stay with Original Medicare and pay for any extra costs on your own, such as hospital deductibles and coinsurance.
-Since you can’t predict what care you might need in the future, seniors who are not in a Part C (Medicare Advantage) plan tend to purchase a Medigap plan (about 2 in 10 beneficiaries do) to protect against these additional costs.
-When your Part B coverage begins, you have thirty days to choose a Medigap plan without being refused or charged more based on your health status.
+Since you can’t predict what care you might need in the future, individuals who are not enrolled in a Part C (Medicare Advantage) plan may tend to purchase a Medigap plan (about 2 in 10 beneficiaries do), to protect against these additional costs.
+When your Part B coverage begins, you have thirty days to choose a Medigap policy without being refused or charged more based on your health status.
 After that time period, you are generally locked into the plan for life and cannot change to a plan that covers more.

 How Much Does a Medigap Plan Cost?

-These plans require that you pay a monthly premium to the private insurance company.
+These plans require that you pay a monthly premium to the private Medicare-approved insurance company.
 That premium cost can vary significantly, depending on where you live, which company you use, and a variety of other factors2.
-You can call our associates for help to figure out which plan is best for you.
+You can call a licensed insurance agent for help to figure out which plan is right for you.

-There are ten types of Medigap plans in most states – they are labeled A, B, C, D, F, G, K, L, M, and N. Plans H, I, and J are no longer available because of the addition of a prescription drug benefit — Part D — to Medicare after a 2003 act became a law.
-These plans are standardized by the Federal Government because they cover the same benefits3.
+There are ten types of Medigap policies in most states – they are labeled A, B, C, D, F, G, K, L, M, and N. Plans H, I, and J are no longer available because of the addition of a prescription drug benefit — Part D — to Medicare after a 2003 act became a law.
+These plans must follow state and federal laws because they cover the same benefits3.
 However, when you look at the chart you will immediately see that some plans have a lot of green checkmarks and others do not.

-The most popular Medigap plans are F, G, and N. They also tend to be the most expensive4.
-Plans C and F are no longer available to newly enrolled Medicare members.
+Medicare Plan F, Plan G, and Plan N tend to be the most expensive4.
+Plan C and Plan F are no longer available to newly enrolled Medicare members.

 You will notice that Plans K and L cover only 50% and 75% of the benefits.
-The monthly premiums for these plans are lower than the other plans.
-However, these two plans have something no other Medigap plan offers – these plans offer an out-of-pocket limit on the amount you would ever pay in a year.
-For 2021, the limit is $6220 for Plan K (50%) and $3110 for Plan L. If you choose one of those plans, you will have lower monthly premiums, but pay more for care when you use it – however, you will be more protected if there are unexpected costs Medicare doesn’t cover.
+The monthly premiums for these plans are more affordable than the other plans.
+However, these two plans have something no other Medigap policy offers – these plans offer an out-of-pocket limit on the amount you would ever pay in a year.
+For 2023, the limit is $6,940 for Plan K (50%) and $3,470 for Plan L. If you choose one of those plans, you may have more affordable monthly premiums, but may pay more for care when you use it – however, you may be more protected if there are unexpected costs Medicare doesn’t cover.

-When you decide to enroll in a Medigap plan, be sure you investigate all the alternatives.
-When you enroll in your initial Medigap plan in a timely way, the insurance company cannot take into account your health status in what they charge you.
+When you decide to enroll in a Medigap policy, be sure you investigate all the alternatives.
+When you enroll during the initial enrollment period in a timely way, the insurance company cannot take into account your health status in what they charge you.
 If you decide you want to change your plan later on, you can only select a plan that has less coverage than what you currently have.
 You can’t choose a plan with more coverage.
-Talk to our advisors to help you make the right choice!
+Talk to a licensed insurance agent to help you make the right choice!

-OpenMedicare helps seniors navigate some of their most important decisions around health and wellness.
+OpenMedicare helps people navigate some of their most important decisions around health and wellness.

 3 Massachusetts, Minnesota and Wisconsin have their own set of standardized plans.